RichardCByrne/CI-MS3-Floral-Reef/README.md

 This project was developed using Visual Studio Code, Phaser Game Engine, Git and GitHub using the following steps:

 1. Logged into Github Desktop App
-2. A new repository called 'CI-MS2-Mintendo-PLAYCHILD' was created locally for this project.
+2. A new repository called 'CI-MS3-Floral-Reef' was created locally for this project.
-3. This repsoitory was initalised with a blank README.md file.
+3. This repository was initalised with a blank README.md file.
 4. This repository was then published from Github Desktop to the remote Github server using 'Ctrl + P'.
 5. The project folder was opened in Visual Studio Code where the initial files were created.
 6. A new terminal in Visual Studio Code (Ctrl + Shift + ') was opened to begin the git commit process.